Public /Administrative Law

 Personal Injury Law

 YEAR OF CALL: 1992

 Jason is a specialist in public inquiries, public law and police law.
 He took Silk in 2011.
 He is ranked as a leading practitioner in four practice areas in Chambers & Partners Guide to the Legal Profession, namely in ‘police law for defendants’, ‘professional discipline’, ‘public inquiries’ and ‘administrative and public law’.
-In the Legal 500 he is ranked in ‘police law for defendants’ and ‘public inquiries’.

 In relation to public law, Jason specialises in public inquiries and inquests, in claims arising from the operation of the criminal justice system, and in corporate manslaughter and health and safety investigations and prosecutions.
 Before taking Silk Jason was Junior Counsel to the Crown (Common Law – A Panel).
 He is a Recorder on the South Eastern Circuit.

 In relation to police law, he acts in the full range of disciplines: in civil jury trials for false imprisonment and malicious prosecution; in misconduct proceedings and in inquests.